Drospirenone/ethinyl estradiol/levomefolate (By mouth)

 Warnings While Using This Medicine

 - Tell your doctor if you are breastfeeding, or if you had a baby within the last 4 weeks.
 Tell your doctor if you have hereditary angioedema, diabetes, high blood pressure, high cholesterol, or a history of depression or chloasma gravidarum.
 Tell your doctor if you had liver problems caused by pregnancy or birth control pills.
-Tell your doctor if you smoke.
+Tell your doctor if you smoke or if you are having a surgery that requires inactivity for a long time.